microsoft/vcpkg-docs/vcpkg/users/platforms/android.md

 set(ENV{VULKAN_SDK} $ENV{ANDROID_NDK_HOME}/toolchains/llvm/prebuilt/darwin-x86_64/sysroot/usr)
 ```

-By doing this for all android triplets, you can install `vulkan` and the packages that require it. (e.g. `vulkan-hpp`)
+By doing this for all Android triplets, you can install `vulkan` and the packages that require it. (e.g. `vulkan-hpp`)

 <details>
   <summary>`vcpkg install vulkan-hpp:arm64-android`</summary>